kkots/ggxrd_freecam/README.md

 ## Description

-Allows to move camera freely in Guilty Gear Xrd Rev2 version 2211 (as of 21'st January 2024).
+Allows to move camera freely in Guilty Gear Xrd Rev2 version 2211 (as of 12'th February 2025).
 Also allows to play the game one frame at a time (only in training mode).
 Also allows to take screenshots of the game with transparency.
 Has controller support (I have a PS4 Dualshock).